adamschwartz/contribution-guidelines/CONTRIBUTING.md

 4. Commit your changes in logical chunks.
 Please adhere to these [git commit message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) or your code is unlikely be merged into the main project.
-Use Git's [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.
+Use Git’s [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.